Robert Downey Jr. wins his first Oscar for his supporting role in “Oppenheimer” - ExBulletin

 Downey also received an Oscar in 2008 for a supporting role in Tropic Thunder.

-Sunday's win cemented Downey's status as a favorite this awards season.
+Sunday's win solidified Downey's status as a favorite this awards season.
 He also won the top honor for supporting actor at the Golden Globes, BAFTA Film Awards, SAG Awards and Critics Choice Awards.

 Why me?
 Why now?
-Why do things seem to be going my way? » he said while accepting his SAG Award.
+Why do things seem to be going my way? he said, accepting his SAG Prize.

 Downey beat out Sterling K. Brown for American Fiction, Ryan Gosling for Barbie, Mark Ruffalo for Poor Things and Robert De Niro for Killers of the Flower Moon.

-Oppenheimer, Christopher Nolan's three-hour dive into the development and fallout of the atomic bomb during World War II, won seven Oscars on Sunday, including best picture, best director for Nolan and best actor for Cillian Murphy .
+Oppenheimer, Christopher Nolans three hours deep delve into the development and fallout of the atomic bomb during World War II, won seven Oscars on Sunday, including best picture, best director for Nolan and best actor for Cillian Murphy.
 The film entered the evening with 13 nominations.

 What we do makes sense, Downey said on stage Sunday, and what we decide to do matters.